craftsmandigital/content/notes/front-matter-manipulation.md

 There are two approaches to manipulate front matter variables in Hugo

- 1. Programaticaly add/update/remove variables in front matter This must be done with a great portion of ingenuity, since it is no way in hugo to fysicaly manipulate content files before site generation.
+ 1. Programmaticaly add/update/remove variables in front matter This must be done with a great portion of ingenuity, since it is no way in hugo to fysicaly manipulate content files before site generation.
- 2. Create dynamicaly front matter variables during runtime.
+ 2. Create dynamically front matter variables during run time.
 	Hugo cant see this variables when we generate a site.
-If we are going to add a new tag, for example,
+If we are going to add a new tag, for example, then we have to manipulate the code all places where tags is present in our code base

 this command coppy a md file without front-matter.